 Unit 1: Computer Systems - Written Paper – 1½ hours – 50% of GCSEThis component will introduce learners to the Central Processing Unit (CPU), computer memory and storage, wired and wireless networks, network topologies, system security and system software.
 Students will become familiar with the impact of Computer Science in a global context through the study of the ethical, legal, cultural and environmental issues associated with Computer Science.

 Unit 2: Computational Thinking, Algorithms and Programming – Written Paper – 1½ - 50% of GCSEStudents will be introduced to algorithms and programming, learning about programming techniques, how to produce robust programs, computational logic, translators and facilities of computing languages and data representation.
 Students will also become familiar with computing related mathematics.

-This is the non-exam assessment where students will be challenged by a range of exciting and engaging tasks to apply the knowledge and skills they learn during the course.
+Unit 3: Programming Project - 0% of GCSEThis is a project where students will be challenged by a range of exciting and engaging tasks to apply the knowledge and skills they learn during the course.
 Students will develop programming and research skills, and understand how to design, develop, test and evaluate their own software creations.